laffertybrian/food-sales-predictions/README.md

 ### Business problem:

-Transfering raw descriptive data about a product and turning it into a prediction model for item sales
+Can raw descriptive product data be turned into a predictive model for item sales with Machine Learning?

 ### Data